Service Dog Training Cost: Investing in Lifelong Independence

 3. Location and Facilities: The cost of training varies by region and the available training facilities.
 Urban areas often have higher costs.

-4. Health and Veterinary Care: Regular check-ups, vaccinations, and possible emergency medical care are all part of the cost, ensuring the dog's well-being.
+4. Health and Veterinary Care: Regular check-ups, vaccinations, and possible emergency medical care are all part of the cost, ensuring the service animal's well-being.

 5. Specialized Equipment and Gear: Service dogs require specific gear like harnesses, vests, and identification, which adds to the overall cost.